MakeMHz/xbox-hd-plus/manual/Installation HD+ Software.md

 At this point you can reboot the Xbox.
 This will boot the patched BIOS.

 ### Step 1:
 Launch the XboxHD+ app.
-If all went well you should now see the configuration app and text that says 'Kernel patch loader detected'
+If all went well you should now see the configuration app and text that says 'Kernel patch loader detected'.
 ![Kernel patch installation verification](/manual/images/KPatch-Verification.png)

 ## All Done